Oppidum of Manching: Religion/cult

 At the centre of the settlement, a temple or shrine was found.
-Along with a cemetery (see below), this complex appears to represent the earliest activity on the site, suggesting that the settlement developed around them.
-The complex was in use from the 4th to the 2nd, perhaps even the 1st, century.
-Deposits of weaponry, horse trapping and parts of cauldrons, a paved plaza and a large amount of bones from human infants and children indicate the cult use of the area.
-Three further complexes elsewhere in the settlement have been found to contain special building, suggesting a cult.
+Along with a cemetery (see below), this complex appears to represent the earliest activity on the site, suggesting that the settlement developed around it.
+The complex was in use from the 4th to the 2nd, perhaps even the 1st, century BC.
+A paved plaza and deposits of weaponry, horse tack, parts of cauldrons, and numerous bones from human infants and children (see below) indicate the cultic use of the area.
+Three additional complexes elsewhere in the settlement have been found to contain specialised buildings, suggesting a cult.

-Human bone remains
+Human-bone remains

-Copious human bone remains were scattered throughout the settled area.
-Initially, these were interpreted as proof for a violent end to the oppidum.
-Nowadays, it is assumed that they are related to cult behaviour (ancestor cult).
+Copious human-bone remains were scattered throughout the settled area.
+Initially, these were interpreted as proof that the oppidum came to a violent end.
+Nowadays, it is assumed that they are related to cultic rituals (ancestor cult).
 A detailed interpretation has not been produced so far.
 There is definite evidence for secondary burial.
-Parts of partially decomposed bodies, especially long bones were removed and kept (perhaps as relics?) or deposited separately.
+Parts of partially decomposed bodies, especially long bones, were removed and kept (perhaps as relics) or deposited separately.

 The end of the oppidum

-It used to be commonly assumed that the Roman occupation of Southern Germany entailed the violent destruction of the Manching settlement.
-However, a conquest or complete destruction of the site is considered unlikely today, although Manching may have been involved in some military conflict connected to the migrations of the Cimbri and Teutoni, c.
+It used to be commonly assumed that the Roman occupation of Southern Germany entailed the violent destruction of the Manching oppidum.
+However, a conquest or complete destruction of the site is considered unlikely today, although Manching may have been involved in some military conflict connected to the migrations of the Cimbri and Teutoni c.
 120 BC.
-The reason for the final demise of the oppidum is now seen in the collapse of Celtic economic systems caused by Gaius Julius Caesar's conquest of Gaul.
-Manching apparently underwent a long-term loss of population, leading to the abandonment of much of the settled area and the dilapidation of its walls, which could not be maintained any more.
-By the time of the Roman arrival around 15 BC, ruins of the imposing walls were all that remained of a city that had flourished a century earlier.
+The collapse of Celtic economic systems caused by Gaius Julius Caesar's conquest of Gaul is now seen as the cause of Manching's ultimate demise.
+The settlement apparently lost population over the long term, leading to the abandonment of much of the settled area and the dilapidation of its walls, which could no longer be maintained.
+By the time the Romans arrived in the area c.
+15 BC, the ruins of the imposing walls were all that remained of a city that had flourished a century earlier.

 Cemeteries

-Two cemeteries, "Hundsrucken" and "Steinbichel" are associated with the oppidum.
-Both came into existence in the late 4th century BC and were used until the 2nd century.
-The Hundsrucken cemetery (22 graves) lies within the limits of the later walls, in the northeast of the oppidum.
-It probably went out of use because of the expansion of the settlement.
+Two cemeteries, "Hundsrücken" and "Steinbichel," are associated with the oppidum.
+Both were created in the late 4th century BC and used until the 2nd century.
+The Hundsrücken cemetery (22 graves) lies within the limits of the later walls in the northeast section of the oppidum.
+It probably went out of use due to the expansion of the settlement.
 "Steinbichel" (43 graves) is located across the river Paar.
-Both cemeteries probably only served the elite of society, as is suggested by the large proportion of graves containing weaponry ("warrior graves") and the rich grave offerings in the women's graves.
-Here, as generally in southern Germany, the number of individuals represented by bone material from the 4th to 2nd century is relatively small compared to the assumed populations of settlements.
+Both cemeteries probably only served the elite of society, as is suggested by the large proportion of graves containing weaponry ("warrior graves") and the rich grave goods in the women's graves.
+Here, as generally in southern Germany, the number of individuals represented by bone material from the 4th to 2nd centuries is relatively small compared with the assumed population of the settlement.
 This is probably because only a fraction of the total human population was buried in ways recognisable to modern archaeology.